 All school meals are prepared onsite in our kitchens, and we can adapt your child’s meals to meet any special dietary requirements for allergies or religious reasons.

-During the day, the matron oversees the health and wellbeing of all our pupils.
-When necessary, the school doctor is consulted and boys are taken to the local surgery by the matron, or the doctor visits the school.
+During the day, our First Aider oversees the health and wellbeing of all our pupils.
+When necessary, the school doctor is consulted and boys are taken to the local surgery by the First Aider, or the doctor visits the school.
 You will be contacted at the earliest opportunity in all cases of injury requiring a hospital visit.
-Please ensure that all medical forms in the parents’ handbook have been completed and returned to matron before the beginning of your son’s first term.
+Please ensure that all medical forms in the parents’ handbook have been completed and returned to the school office before the beginning of your son’s first term.

 Sitting in the beautiful county of West Sussex, Slindon is a peaceful village, located just four miles west of Arundel and six miles north-east of Chichester.